Scottish regiment: New Zealand

-The New Zealand Army formerly operated a Scottish regiment, the New Zealand Scottish Regiment.
+The New Zealand Army formerly included the New Zealand Scottish Regiment.
 Initially raised as an infantry regiment in January 1939, it was later converted into an armoured unit of the Royal New Zealand Armoured Corps.
 The unit was formally disbanded on 16 April 2016.

 South Africa

 Current regiments

 The South African Army has maintained several Scottish regiments with the South African Army Infantry Formation.
 All regiments are reserve units of the South African Army.
 In 2019, a number of reserve units, including the Scottish regiments, were renamed in an effort to better reflect "the military traditions and history of indigenous African military formations".
 These regiments include: